-This is just one of several crushed in spring of 2016: This Lady who was crushed by the Parks rules..
-I came across 4 Eastern Box Tortoise that were crushed to death by CARS in this Wildlife Refuge park in 2016, This is sad NEGLECT by the staff that manages this refuge,.
+I came across 4 Eastern Box Tortoise that was crushed to death by CARS in this Wildlife Refuge park in 2016, This is sad NEGLECT by the staff that manages this refuge,.
 While so much effort is expended to restrict access in and around the nesting eagles, Nothing is done for the poor turtles (Eastern Box Tortoises in particular), which are in Tier III status, requiring immediate conservation to prevent extinction in the wild.
-In fact you will more likely encounter many Eagles but may never see one Eastern Box Tortoise in the wild in your lifetime,
+In fact, you will more likely encounter many Eagles but may never see one Eastern Box Tortoise in the wild in your lifetime,

-The Easter Box tortoise is secretive and active in the spring months into the summer months, Fact is The leading cause of death of the Easter Box Tortoise is via man man mechanization such as the auto, mowers, and other machinery.
+The Easter Box tortoise is secretive and active in the spring months into the summer months, Fact is The leading cause of death of the Easter Box Tortoise is via man-made mechanization such as the auto, mowers, and other machinery.

 Wonderful Eastern Box Tortoise - The photo here is a female Eastern who lives in a "protected" wildlife refugee.
-Protected is in air quotes, because there really is no protection as long as the park allows autos to traverse through the areas the Eastern Box Tortoise inhabits.
-The Tortoise faces the same perils just as all other slow moving land dwellers - being crushed by cars.
+Protected is in air quotes because there really is no protection as long as the park allows autos to traverse through the areas the Eastern Box Tortoise inhabits.
+The Tortoise faces the same perils just as all other slow-moving land-dwellers - being crushed by cars.
 Yes, this Wildlife refugee allows car traffic to drive through areas even during the breeding season.
-Although they section off the Eagles Breeding Trees, but for the poor Tortoise, cars are allowed to CRUSH them due to poor management and oversight of the park in general, and not only are Eastern Box Turtles crushed but any creature too slow to move out of the path of the auto.
+Although they section off the Eagles Breeding Trees, for the poor Tortoise, cars are allowed to CRUSH them due to poor management and oversight of the park in general, and not only are Eastern Box Turtles crushed but any creature too slow to move out of the path of the auto.

 If you are a Wild Life Refugee - Be That.